dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 System.out.println("Path path1 exists: " + Files.exists(path1));
 ```

+Just like class `java.io.File`, interface `java.nio.file.Path` is used both for files and directories, and both for absolute
+and relative paths, and both for existing and non-existing files/directories.

 It is also possible to take a `java.net.URI` as input when constructing a `java.io.File` or `java.nio.file.Path`.
 In the old I/O API this is supported by `File` constructor `File(URI)`.
 In NIO.2 it is supported by factory methods